FIGHT AGAINST CHRONIC DISEASE

 TIME: 1 hour

 Enhance®Fitness is a proven community-based senior fitness and arthritis management program.
-Its purpose is to help older adults become more active, energized, and empowered for independent living.
-Enhance®Fitness has been nationally recognized by the Centers for Disease Control and Prevention, US Department of Health and Human Services, US Department on Aging, and the National Council on Aging.
+Its purpose is to help older adults become more active, energized and empowered for independent living.
+Enhance®Fitness has been nationally recognized by the Centers for Disease Control and Prevention, US Department of Health and Human Services, US Department on Aging and the National Council on Aging.
+IN ENHANCE®FITNESS CLASS, PARTICIPANTS EXPERIENCE: • Specially trained certified instructor to bring out their physical best • Exercises focusing on cardiovascular endurance, strength, flexibility and balance which can help reduce arthritis symptoms. • A relaxed atmosphere that encourages social interaction, which is proven to be a vital part of senior health and well-being.

 WHERE: Hunter Gym